-Duplicate Voter ID Card may not be issued in case you don’t provide substantial documents, such as copy of the FIR while submitting the form.
+Duplicate Voter ID Card may not be issued in case you don’t provide substantial documents, such as the copy of the FIR while submitting the form.
 NRIs who don’t reside in India are also not entitled to get the voter card.
 However, an NRI who is a government employee and working at a foreign country on behalf of the government can get a Voter ID Card.

 For any queries regarding the duplicate election card, you should seek advice from the local Chief Electoral Officer.
 Remember, each state is responsible for issuing the ID-card for voters of that particular state.
-You may need to pay a nominal amount in exchange of getting the duplicate card.
+You may need to pay a nominal amount in exchange for getting the duplicate card.

 If you need to check the Voter ID status, you can also visit our detailed and updated guide over here.

 Do note that it is not compulsory to carry your Voter ID to the polling booth in order to cast your vote – if your name is present in the Voter List of your constituency, you can just carry along any proof of identity (Driving License, PAN Card, Aadhaar Card, Passport, etc.) and cast your vote.
-Having said that, we seriously recommend you to apply for a duplicate Voter ID Card since a voter ID also acts as an important proof of identity as well proof of residence – almost all the Government as well as private organisations accept it as proof of document.
-You can get your duplicate voter card by either by getting the respective forms from the nearest office or download the same from your State CEO’s website.
+Having said that, we seriously recommend you to apply for a duplicate Voter ID Card since a voter ID also acts as an important proof of identity as well proof of residence – almost all the Government, as well as private organisations, accept it as proof of document.
+You can get your duplicate voter card by either getting the respective forms from the nearest office or download the same from your State CEO’s website.
 Keep reading for a detailed information about it.

 Apply for Duplicate Voter ID Card online

 Duplicate voter’s ID card can be applied online as well.
 You need to visit the Election Commission website available for your state (mentioned above) and access the 002 form.
-Once you download it and fill-it up, you need to submit the same along with the FIR copy, proof of identification and address to the local electoral registration office.
+Once you download it and fill it up, you need to submit the same along with the FIR copy, proof of identification and address to the local electoral registration office.

 Do let us know in the comments below if you require any other information.